ctp-archive/twitter-preserver/README.md

 --source
   The source Zip file that was downloaded from Twitter.

---expanded
-  Use if the source is actually an already-expanded Twitter zip file.

 --expandUrls
   Enabled by default.
 Will replace all "t.co" URLs in Tweet text with the actual URL the link was pointing to.